ramyabala221190/api-gateway-microservices/README.md

 | `docker run --env-file file.env` | ✅ Yes |
 | `ENV VAR=value` in Dockerfile | ✅ Yes (but baked into the image) |
 | Variables defined only in your host shell | ❌ No, unless passed explicitly |

+By convention, Docker Compose automatically looks for a file named .env in the same directory as your docker-compose.yml (or compose.yaml).
+If found, variables from this file are loaded automatically.
+You do not need to explicitly declare it with env_file: in the service definition or pass --env-file on the CLI.

 So **environment variables are NOT limited to only `environment:` or `env_file:`**.
 They just need to be part of the container’s environment when it starts.